tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Azure portal screenshot showing the review and create experience for an IoT Hub.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image95.png "Azure IoT Hub Create")

 3. The IoT Hub creation blade should show an error.
-If you click the error message you will see in the activity log that there were policy errors.
+If you select the error message you will see in the activity log that there were policy errors.

     ![Azure portal screenshot, showing error message](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image21.png "Error screenshot")